thepaulfox/flow-mini-hack/README.md

 2. Deploy the contents of the repo `sfdx force:source:push`
 3. Create or edit at least one user to have Available for Leads = True
 4. Create a queue for web leads
+5. Create a Lead and edit the Lead Source, Email, or Phone fields to see lead scoring in action.
-5. Create a Lead and specify a Lead Source and then assign it to the queue to see routing and scoring working.
+6. Create a Lead and assign it to any queue to see the routing in action.

 ### Resources